South Brisbane, Queensland: Griffith University

-Southbank Institute of Technology
+TAFE Queensland Brisbane

-The Southbank Institute of Technology spreads over several blocks between the railway line and Merivale Street.
+TAFE Queensland Brisbane has a campus at South Bank which spreads over several blocks between the railway line and Merivale Street..
+It was formerly known as the Southbank Institute of Technology.

 Business

 Mater Health Services provides a wide range of public and private medical services in the area to the south of the suburb around Mater Hill and close to its border with Woolloongabba.

-A number of major corporations have recently established offices in new buildings along Grey Street and Melbourne Street.

 Events

 The annual Paniyiri Festival has been held at Musgrave Park since 1976.
 The festival provides an opportunity for the Greek community to share its culture with the rest of Australia.
 It is Queensland's longest running cultural festival and the longest running Greek festival in Australia.

 The Fair Day of the annual Brisbane Pride Festival is held in Musgrave Park.